English

 Impact

-Through our assessments we are able to set high expectations for the children, encouraging them to develop perseverance and self-belief to problem solve and achieve their full potential.
+Our Reading curriculum is high quality, well thought out and is planned to demonstrate progression.
+Through our assessments we are able to set high expectations for the children, encouraging them to develop perseverance and self-belief to achieve their full potential.
 Reading assessments are carried out on a regular basis to ensure that all children are accessing books at the right level, yet are also being challenged in their reading.
 Books are also provided which foster a love of reading in children from an early age.

 We measure the impact of the curriculum through the following methods